cpsughrue/gsoc_proposal/README.md

 - Phase 1: May 29 - June 11 (2 weeks)

-    - Task 1: add `-fmodule-build-daemon` flag to clang so that it is recognized as a valid flag
+    - Task 1: add `-fmodule-build-daemon` flag to Clang so that it is recognized as a valid flag
-        - Verification Approach: a developer will be able to build any valid clang project with "--build-daemon" included in the list of flags.
+        - Verification Approach: a developer will be able to build any valid Clang project with "--build-daemon" included in the list of flags.
         - Notes: At this point the flag "--build-daemon" will not have any functionality but will simply be a valid option and serve as a starting point for further develovment

-    - Task 2: create a new Job so that `-cc1modbuildd` can be passed to the clang front end
+    - Task 2: create a new Job so that `-cc1modbuildd` can be passed to the Clang front end
-        - Verification Apporach: when a developer uses `-fmodule-build-daemon` then `-cc1modbuildd` will be passed to the clang front end
+        - Verification Apporach: when a developer uses `-fmodule-build-daemon` then `-cc1modbuildd` will be passed to the Clang front end
         - Notes: at this point the flag `-cc1modbuildd` will not have any functionality

 - Phase 2: June 12 - July 2 (3 weeks)

     - Task 1: create the skeleton of the build daemon
-        - Verification Approach: When `-fmodule-build-daemon` is passed to the clang driver a build daemon is initialized and terminates after a specified amount of time
+        - Verification Approach: When `-fmodule-build-daemon` is passed to the Clang driver a build daemon is initialized and terminates after a specified amount of time
         - Notes: will be based on `cc1depscan`

-    - Task 2: implement ability for clang invokations to register and unregister with the daemon
+    - Task 2: implement ability for Clang invokations to register and unregister with the daemon
-        - Verification Approach: When `-fmodule-build-daemon` is passed to the clang driver the build daemon will maintain a list of active clang invocations
+        - Verification Approach: When `-fmodule-build-daemon` is passed to the Clang driver the build daemon will maintain a list of active Clang invocations

 - Phase 3: July 3 - August 28 (8 weeks)

-    - Task 1: Implement ability for build daemon to scan dependencies of registered clang invokations
+    - Task 1: Implement ability for build daemon to scan dependencies of registered Clang invokations
-        - Verification Approach: As clang invokations are registered with the build daemon the daemon will generate a dependency graph for the registered translation unit.
+        - Verification Approach: As Clang invokations are registered with the build daemon the daemon will generate a dependency graph for the registered translation unit.
         - Note: to verify, the dependency graph for each translation unit will be written to a log file

     - Task 2: Implement ability for build daemon to construct a project wide dependency graph